-Upon arrival, you will be greeted by a receptionist and your pet will be evaluated to determine if it is in stable condition or should be seen immediately by a veterinarian.
+Upon arrival, you will be greeted by a receptionist and your pet will be evaluated by one of our triage technicians to determine if they are in stable condition or should be seen immediately by a veterinarian.

 We have staff members who can assist you with bringing your pet into the hospital if necessary.

 - If we are concerned that your pet may be unstable, we will bring them into our treatment area to be examined by a doctor.
 A brief form containing your pet’s health information and which treatments or diagnostics you consent to must be filled out prior to speaking with a doctor.

 - If your pet appears stable, we will ask that they wait with you until a doctor is available to see them.
 Waiting outside with you will help them feel calm and relaxed.
 A veterinary assistant will invite you to bring your pet up to the hospital entrance so they can be examined by a doctor as soon as possible.

 One of our veterinarians will perform a full physical exam of your pet, and will speak with you to understand the conditions that led you to our emergency facility.
 A medical plan consisting of diagnostics and treatment options will be provided, including an estimate of cost.
 Please note that due to COVID-19 precautions, all communication with the doctor will be done over the phone.

 Many pets are treated and able to return home the same day to continue care with their primary care veterinarian or at home.
 Our 24-hour on-site pharmacy is available at your convenience for any prescription needs.

 Some patients need to be hospitalized for ongoing diagnostics, monitoring, and care.
 You will be able to speak with a doctor and other support staff daily for updates on your pet while they stay with us.
 Depending on your pet's condition, you may be able to have them transferred to your primary care veterinarian for continued care once they are available.

 Progress and medical records